Franklin J. Schaffner: Peak

 Schaffner had a huge critical and commercial hit in Planet of the Apes (1968) starring Heston at 20th Century Fox.

 In December 1968 Schaffner signed a non-exclusive three-picture deal with Columbia.

 His next film was for 20th Century Fox, however: Patton (1970), a biopic of General Patton starring George C. Scott.
 It was a major success for which Schaffner won the Academy Award for Best Director and the Directors Guild of America Award for Best Director.

-He made Nicholas and Alexandra (1971) for producer Sam Spiegel.
+He made Nicholas and Alexandra (1971) for producer Sam Spiegel, based on the book of the same name by Robert K. Massie.
 It was an expensive box-office failure.
 Schaffner followed it with Papillon (1973) a $14 million epic with Steve McQueen and Dustin Hoffman that was a considerable financial success.
 In 1971 he said his films "are almost always about people who are out of their time and place."

 Schaffner intended to follow Papillon with Dynasty of Western Outlaws, about outlaws over the years in Missouri from a script by John Gay, and an adaptation of The French Lieutenant's Woman.
 He ended up making neither: Dynasty was never made, and French Lieutenant was made a decade later by another director.

 Schaffner reunited with George C. Scott in Islands in the Stream (1977), based on the novel by Ernest Hemingway.
 He then did The Boys from Brazil (1978) based on a novel by Ira Levin with Gregory Peck and Laurence Olivier.